-Ist Preference to 3rd Preference (and vice versa): The single daughter or son of a U.S. citizen marries while waiting for her/his 1st preference priority date to become current.
-Because a U.S. citizen can petition for her/his married daughter or son in the 3rd preference, the 1st preference petition converts to a 3rd preference petition.
+Ist Preference to 3rd Preference (and Vice Versa): The single daughter or son of a U.S. citizen marries while waiting for his or her 1st preference priority date to become current.
+Because a U.S. citizen can petition for his or her married daughter or son in the 3rd preference, the 1st preference petition converts to a 3rd preference petition.
 If the beneficiary then divorces during the long wait for a current date, he or she again converts-this time back to the 1st preference.